 Section 4 also includes a 1-month, 3-month and 12-month rent estimate trends for the zip code, city, county and state.
 All up arrows in my rental neighborhood!

 November 2017 update: I asked the folks at RentRange to look into why my particular report didn’t include the Gross Yield calculation.
 It turns out there was a minor bug in the system that they were able to quickly fix and send me a new report.
 Below is an example of what you will see in the Gross Yield section (your report will show the actual zips).
 Luckily my Zip Code is one of the highest gross yield areas.
 Yay!

-Thanks to the excellent customer service at rep range for looking into this issue for me!
+Thanks to the excellent customer service at Rent Range for looking into this issue for me!

 RentRange and Online Rent Collection Services

 One thing I should note is that RentRange provides the same reports to Online Rent Collection Software companies like Cozy and Rentalutions.
-These services do charge a little more when you buy a rental estimate through them but it’s worth it for the convenience for me.
+These services do charge a little more when you buy a rental estimate through them.
+The convenience of keeping this information linked to your online rental information may be worth it for some for people.

 5 – RentFax